AAPS Strategic Partnership Volunteers

 - Once you complete the AAPS Volunteer Information and Interest form, we will review the information and process your background check

-- Once your background check has been cleared and you have complete the required orientation, you will be able to see available opportunities (starting in September).
+- Once your background check has been cleared and you have completed the required orientation, you will be able to see available opportunities.

 - Review the opportunities and sign up for the one that most matches your interests.